chanjunweimy/abp_plugin_with_ui/README.md

 # Plugin Architecture via Abp and Angular4+
 This repository works on building a plugin architecture using ASP.NET boilerplate framework and angular 4+.

+### How it works
+1. The backend (Host) plugin architecture system made use of the ASP.NET Boilerplate template.
+2. The frontend (UI) plugin is developed using multiple angular4+ applications.
+When the plugin is done, we need to compile and build the UI to get the minified js, html, css and assets files.
+Then, put the plugin-ui into the main ui wwwroot folder and use a hosting-server to run the UI.
+Then, voila, we can now use the plugin.

+### How do we add the plugin
+1. Firstly, we need a json file that states the name of the plugin, the folder name that holds all the backend dlls, the suburl needed by the plugin.
+You can see example at [/aspnet-core/Todo.DemoPlugin/Todo.DemoPlugin.Web.Core/Todo.Demoplugin.json](./aspnet-core/Todo.DemoPlugin/Todo.DemoPlugin.Web.Core/Todo.Demoplugin.json)
+2. We need to build the Angular UI, zip them, then embed into a plugin dll, which in our case is the *.Web.Core.dll, see: [/aspnet-core/Todo.DemoPlugin/Todo.DemoPlugin.Web.Core/Todo.DemoPlugin.Web.Core.csproj](./aspnet-core/Todo.DemoPlugin/Todo.DemoPlugin.Web.Core/Todo.DemoPlugin.Web.Core.csproj)
+3. After building the project, you can copy and paste a [json](./aspnet-core/Todo.DemoPlugin/Todo.DemoPlugin.Web.Core/Todo.Demoplugin.json) file along with the *.dll files into ``/aspnet-core/src/Todo.MainProject.Web.Host/PlugIns``
+4. We can automate the process using powershell as shown in [/aspnet-core/Todo.DemoPlugin/Todo.DemoPluginDeploy.ps1](./aspnet-core/Todo.DemoPlugin/Todo.DemoPluginDeploy.ps1)
+5. On the UI side, the main UI will automatically detect if there are any added plugin and download them.
+The downloader is written in C#.
+You can find it in ``/plugin-downloader/``
+6. After adding the plugin, whenever the plugin is updated, we just need to replace the *.dll.

 ### Prerequisite
 1. Setup the project accordingly according to the [ASP.NET Boilerplate Documentation](https://aspnetboilerplate.com/Pages/Documents/Zero/Startup-Template-Angular)
 2. Install [Yarn](https://yarnpkg.com/en/)